zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 ## The Flask Shell - Update

-If we assign a new attribute value to a Python object that has been persisted to the database, the associated table row **does not** automatically get updated.
+When we assign a new attribute value to a Python object that has been persisted to the database, the associated table row **does not** automatically get updated.

 We need to perform the following steps to update a row in the `pets` table:

-1. Update the attribute value of a `Pet` instance.
+1. Update one or more attribute values of a `Pet` instance.
 2. Add the `Pet` instance to the current database session.
-3. Commit the transaction and apply the changes to the database.
+3. Commit the transaction to apply the changes to the database.

 ```console
 >>> pet1